 Finally, run two surveys from people who have not purchased from you or your client.

 One of these surveys will go on Google Surveys and the other in person.
 For Google, you should run at least 100 surveys.
 For your in-person surveys, you should get between 5-10 people to answer your questions.

 I can’t share examples because we’re not targeting an industry like my previous posts but you can go to the first post (a 5-part series) for orthodontists and see an example of a Google survey.

 Content strategy meeting with the team

-Once you have all your data, you can get the team together for a content strategy meeting.
+Once you have all your data, get the team together for a content strategy meeting.
 In this meeting, you’re going to go over:

 - Your budget and expectations

 The meeting should not go for more than two hours.
 The project manager must take notes and put your thoughts coherently on a presentation document to be sent to the client or decision-makers.